 You will be dismissed from college if you fail to meet standards of academic achievement as described below.
 For purposes of dismissal, "consecutive terms" shall be those consecutive terms in which you enrolled, even if you skip a term or more.
-Consecutive terms of probation will be counted beginning with the end of the first term of academic or progress deficiency.
+Consecutive terms of alert will be counted beginning with the end of the first term of academic or progress deficiency.
 Dismissal may terminate any future enrollment.
-You may question any status of dismissal through the Office of Retention (SSC-113).
+You may guestion any status of dismissal through the Student Success and Retention Office (SSC-113).